-This DIY bunk bed built by the RV owners behind the beautiful Instagram account @NotAllAreLost includes panels that add privacy, conceal a child's personal belongings (or perhaps an unmade bed!) and prevent kids from rolling out of bed while sleeping.
+This DIY RV bunk bed built by @NotAllAreLost includes panels that add privacy, conceal a child's personal belongings (or perhaps an unmade bed!) and prevent kids from rolling out of bed while sleeping.

-This next RV, whose owners can be found on Instagram at @Humbills.HomeOnWheels, actually already had a bunk in it over a futon, but converting the futon to a bed each night wasn't convenient, and leaving it as a bed took up space needlessly, so the RV owners decided to remove the futon and build their own bunks.
-(Bunks like these could be added to just about any similarly-sized slide, though.)
+This next RV, @Humbills.HomeOnWheels, actually already had a top bunk over a futon, but converting the futon to a bed each night wasn't convenient, and leaving it as a bed took up space.
+So the RV owners decided to remove the futon and build their own bunks.

 Later they got even more creative and turned the bunks into an adorable playhouse, which you can see here.

-The Ticknor Family has been traveling around the U.S. in an RV for years now.
+The Ticknor Family of Our Traveling Tribe has been traveling around the U.S. in an RV for years now.
 Not too uncommon these days, except for the fact that they have 12 kids, 8 of which live with their parents in the RV!

 Master Bedrooms Converted to a Bunk Room

-Many toy hauler owners take a different approach, turning the garage area into a beautiful and spacious master bedroom (as you can see examples of in this article about toy hauler garage renovations) and converting the original master bedroom into a bunk room, as seen in these next photos.
+Many toy hauler owners take a different approach, turning the garage area into a beautiful and spacious master bedroom and converting the original master bedroom into a bunk room.

-The bunk beds shown below, which sleep four people and providing storage as well, showcase the craftsmanship of RV husband and wife DIY team Sarah and Dan of Joinery & Design Co.
+The bunk beds shown below, which sleep four people and provide storage as well, showcase the craftsmanship of RV husband and wife DIY team Sarah and Dan of Joinery & Design Co.

-The master bedroom converted into the fun kids' room pictured below actually isn’t in a toy hauler.
-Kate and Jason, the kids’ parents, sleep in their camper's living room on a sectional sofa that converts to a bed.
+The master bedroom was converted into a fun kids' room pictured below.
+Kate and Jason sleep in their camper's living room on a sectional sofa that converts to a bed.

 Bunk Bed Cribs

 The RV shown below has two actual bedrooms (it's a Palomino Sabre 32FBDS).
-The family who owns it removed the furniture from one of the bedrooms and built this custom bed for their two small children instead.
-You can read about the process in this article on their blog.
+The family who owns it removed the furniture from one of the bedrooms and built this custom bed for their two children instead.
+You can see more photos on their Instagram page.

-Another family added bunk beds to their own bedroom after moving the parents’ bed to a different location in the room.
+Another family added bunk beds to their own bedroom.
 Their baby sleeps on the top bunk, with a safety net covering the opening after she is placed in her bed (as the parents demonstrate in this video).

 More Campers with Bunk Beds Added

-When RV owners Kristin and Jarett of @TheTouringCamper gutted and renovated their 1976 Silver Streak “Tilley”, they completely rebuilt the mid bunk area, adding an extra bed and additional storage.
+When RV owners Kristin and Jarett of @TheTouringCamper gutted and renovated their 1976 Silver Streak “Tilley”, they completely rebuilt the mid bunk area.
+They added an extra bed and additional storage.
 You can read about and see photos of the construction process in this article on their website.

 To see more articles about RV renovation projects, organization ideas, and decorating inspiration, check out my post archive!